MJoergen/formal/one_stage_fifo/README.md

 ## The implementation
 The FIFO implementation is found [here](one_stage_fifo.vhd).
-This file contains the actual implementation, an nothing more.
+This file contains the actual implementation, and nothing more.
 The formal verification of the design goes into a [separate file](one_stage_fifo_formal.sv), written in System Verilog.
 Note that this latter file must have the same port declarations as the DUT.

 ## Formal verification
-Instead of writing a testbench manually generating stimuli, we instead write some rules (assertions) that must be obeyed at all times.
-Note: This is a non-trivial step, and takes practice.
+Instead of writing a testbench that manually generates stimuli, we instead write some rules (assertions) that must be obeyed at all times.
+Note: This is a non-trivial step, and takes considerable practice.

 The main keywords to use are `assume()` (for validating input), `assert()` (for validating output), and `cover()` (for ensuring reachability).
 This